TheRealMattDunn/mattdunn.info/content/notes/TerramEarth Case Study.md

 	- Create partner ecosystem of new products via **access to data**
 	- Increase autonomous vehicle capabilities
 	- Path to **move legacy systems to cloud**
+		- *Migrate for Compute Engine, Migrate For Anthos*

 ## Potential Solution Design